Portugal in 2 Weeks

 Start your tour at the Sao Bento train station itself.
 This station’s main hall has some of Portugal’s best tile work on display.
 From the station head to Porto’s cathedral and the viewpoint from the square in front.
 After taking in the view and cathedral, walk to the upper level of the Luis I Bridge which crosses over to Villa Nova de Gaia.
 You’ll get an amazing view of the Ribeira waterfront below from the middle of the bridge (but save visiting the Port Wine Lodges until tomorrow).

-Next, walk one block up Avenida dos Aliados and along the little street Rua do Dr. Artur de Magalhaes Basto which turns into Rua da Fabrica, a cute shopping lane.
+Next, walk one block up Avenida dos Aliados and along the little street Rua do Dr. Artur de Magalhaes Basto, which turns into Rua da Fabrica, a cute shopping lane.
 Two great shops include Oporto Craft Market at #125 and Mercado na Invicta at #15.
 Keep walking up the street until you end at a triangular square called Praca Guilherme Gomes Fernandes.
 If you’re ready for a sweet stop, try Padaria Ribeiro on this square.
 From the pastry shop, follow the trolley tracks around the right to Praca de Gomes Teixeira and Praca de Parada Leitao.

-In Praca de Gomes Teixeira you’ll see the Fountain of Lions and the University of Porto.
-There is an Art Deco building, the Armazens Cunhas department store which was famous in the early 20th century.
-Next to the store is Carmo Church (technically two churches in one) covered in blue tiles.
-The two churches are divided by the world’s narrowest house that served as a secret meeting place for Carmelite order members.
 Praca de Parada Leitao stretches downhill from the church.
-On the left side of the street you can stop at Lello & Irmao Bookstore with a fancy Art Nouveau interior.
+On the left side of the street you can stop at Lello & Irmao Bookstore with a fancy art nouveau interior.
 J.K.
 Rowling reportedly based some of the Harry Potter world on this shop.
-Because of that fame, there is usually a line and a small cost to get in (though you get a voucher towards a purchase).
+Because of that fame, there is usually a line and a small cost to get in (though you get a voucher towards a book purchase).
 To the right of the street is Praca de Lisboa Park, a lovely park built to camouflage a parking garage (also a fun place for an evening drink).
-On the downhill side of the park is Clerigos Church and Tower with an impressive tower you can climb.
+On the downhill side of the park is Clerigos Church, with an impressive tower you can climb for a view of the city.

-From the station, cross the street, turn left and take the right street at the fork to Rua das Flores, a traffic free street.
+From the church, follow the trolley tracks downhill back to Avenida dos Aliados and continue back one more block back to the Sao Bento train station.
+Cross the street, turn left and take the right fork to Rua das Flores, a traffic-free street.
 This street is lined with outdoor cafes and small artisan shops.
 This street was once the end of the Jewish quarter and lined with jewelry shops.
 The street ends at an old Dominican convent and Largo de Sao Domingos.

 Continue walking down the street directly downhil from the Henry the Navigator statue.
-On the left you’ll pass the house he was supposedly born in (not worth going in) and then come out a the Ribeira, Porto’s waterfront.
+On the left you’ll pass the house he was supposedly born in (not worth going in) and then come out at the Ribeira, Porto’s waterfront.
 Walk down the riverbank.
 Note the Ponte Dom Luis I bridge to your far left.
 Across the river see the Vila Nova de Gaia, the port wine district which receives barrels of wine floated downriver from the quintas in rabelos (flat bottomed boats).
 Until recently wine was only legally port if aged in Gaia (though now can be aged where it’s grown).
-Behind you are the skinny tall houses along the river.
-Until the 20th century the water came right up to these buildings when it served as a working port.
-Now the bottoms of these buildings are filled with restaurants.
-Grab a drink at one of them, soaking in the river view.
-Continue along the waterfront to Praca da Ribeira which has classic Porto houses to the left and a cube fountaine of St. John the Baptist in the center.
-If you’re ready for some port, try the Portologia Wine Bar.

 From here, head up to Porto’s shopping neighborhood along Rua de Santa Catarina (parallel to Avenida dos Aliados).